rebazp/P4MotorcycleBlog/README.md

 * Implement search functionality, enabling users to search for posts based on blog post content.

+* Implement CRUD alert for deleting post and comment.

 ## Technologies Used

 ### Languages Used